Location

 SUMMARY

-The research interests of Isobel A. Scarisbrick, Ph.D, include discovery of new targets for repair of the injured and diseased central nervous system (CNS) with a special emphasis on developing new methods to treat traumatic injury to the spinal cord and neuroinflammatory conditions affecting myelin, such as multiple sclerosis.
-A major focus of Dr. Scarisbrick's research is developing approaches to enhance the innate capacity of the central nervous system to regenerate through pharmacologic, metabolic and exercise-related interventions.
+The research interests of Isobel A. Scarisbrick, Ph.D., include discovery of new targets for regeneration of the injured and diseased central nervous system.
+She places emphasis on developing new methods to treat traumatic injury to the spinal cord and neuroinflammatory conditions affecting myelin such as multiple sclerosis.
+Dr. Scarisbrick's research enhances the innate capacity of the central nervous system to regenerate through pharmacological, metabolic and exercise-related interventions.
+Her lab is using gene editing approaches to improve stem cell therapies for reconstruction of the neuronal and glial elements of neural circuits needed to restore central nervous system function.

 Within the Rehabilitation Medicine Research Center, Dr. Scarisbrick leads the neurological rehabilitation program, which focuses on neural repair and regeneration.

-• Spinal cord injury pathogenic mechanisms and novel reparative interventions
+• Spinal cord injury pathogenic mechanisms and new reparative interventions.

-• Mechanisms of CNS demyelination, neuroprotection and myelin repair, with a focus on restoration of function in multiple sclerosis and spinal cord injury
+• Mechanisms of central nervous system demyelination, neuroprotection and myelin regeneration, with a focus on restoration of function in multiple sclerosis, spinal cord problems and traumatic brain injury.

-• Neural regeneration through application of neural stem cells
+• Neural regeneration through neural stem cell engraftment.

 Significance to patient care

-Efforts in Dr. Scarisbrick's lab to better understand cellular and molecular mechanisms of neural injury and repair have already identified several new targets for therapies to promote regeneration and restore function after spinal cord injury and in the context of demyelinating disease, including multiple sclerosis.
+Dr. Scarisbrick studies cellular and molecular mechanisms of neural injury and repair.
+She has identified several new targets for therapies to promote regeneration and restore function after spinal cord injury and in the context of demyelinating disease, including multiple sclerosis.

-In addition to new druggable receptor targets, the lab's research has also identified key lifestyle interventions, including diet and exercise training as key factors regulating neural repair in the intact and injured nervous system.
-Each of these approaches is being studied alone and in combination to improve patient functional outcomes.
+In addition to new druggable receptor targets, Dr. Scarisbrick's lab team identified key lifestyle interventions, including diet and exercise training as key factors that regulate neural repair in the intact and injured central nervous system.
+Each of these approaches is being studied alone and in combination to improve people's functional outcomes.

 Professional highlights

-• Member, Spinal Cord and Traumatic Brain Injury Advisory Council, Minnesota State Office of Higher Education, 2015-present
+• Member, Spinal Cord and Traumatic Brain Injury Advisory Council, Minnesota Office of Higher Education, 2015-present.

 PROFESSIONAL DETAILS